wanx-troopers/wanx-troopers.github.io/wan-animate.md

 Kijai on WanAnimate with Uni3C:
 > I've had it work before, so it definitely can work

+Untested but it is possible `WanAnimate` can take up to 4 reference images.

 Apparently can be used with [Lynx](lynx.md).